Ava DuVernay Focuses On The Central Park 5's Perspective: 'Now People Know'

 GROSS: So Ken Burns' documentary was made before the city awarded $41 million to the five in the settlement of the five's lawsuit against the city.
 And also, when the Burns documentary was made, President Trump was not - he was just Donald Trump.
 He wasn't president yet.

 So first, I want to ask you about Trump - what it's like to see the role that he played in being a megaphone for finding the Central Park Five guilty before they were even tried.
-You know, just, like, days after they were arrested and charged, he took out full-page ads in all of New York's four major newspapers, saying, bring back the death penalty; bring back our police.
+You know, just, like, days after they were arrested and charged, he took out full-page ads in all of New York's four major newspapers saying bring back the death penalty; bring back our police.
 And this was an argument for the death penalty, basically for children.
-I mean, there were 14, 15 and 16 years old.
+I mean, they were 14, 15 and 16 years old.